This post contains affiliate links. If you buy through these links, I may earn a small commission.

 Ironic that as I read this book, we were having what would turn out to be a 36 hour power failure here.
-At this time of year, I wouldn’t really normally care that much.
-Just don’t open the freezers at all.
-Heat a fire in the woodstove if we’re cold or hungry for a hot meal.
+I wouldn’t really normally care that much about the power going down.
+It happens here – we live in the bush.
+The electric lines run alongside tall spruce, fir, birch and aspen trees.
+So we are quite used to power failures.
+No big deal.

-But this time, I had baby chicks here, and no mama to keep them warm.
-I moved them from the much cooler basement (when there is NO heat) to a guest room upstairs, the warmest place in the house.
+But this time, I had baby chicks here, no mama to keep them warm and too cold at the barn.
+I moved them from the much cooler basement (where there was NO heat) to a guest room upstairs, the warmest place in the house.
 Some extra blankets for padding and they were ok.

 Friends who live just down the road live off grid.
 They, of course, don’t even know if the power is off, unless they see lines down on the road.